 Step 1: play around with the lens during the daytime.
 Firstly, this is a manual focus lens when connected to a Canon EOS.
 A few shots using the focus scale on the lens didn’t produce sharp images.
 I looked online to find numerous reports that this lens is often shipped with a badly calibrated focus ring; good to know.
 So I tried a star test using Live View to focus on a bright star.
 And here is the result: the lens is actually focused at infinity when the lens scale is set to a distance of 3 feet!
-Now I have an Astronomik CLS filter added, which may affect the focus a little, but still, however you look at it the focus ring was incorrectly set in the factory:
+Now I have an Astronomik CLS filter added, which will affect the focus a little, but still, however you look at it the focus ring was incorrectly set in the factory:

 Step 2: test the new lens without guiding.
 Here is the first result, a stack of 8 x 2min exposures with the lens pointing towards Polaris.
 A speed of ISO100 was used, with the lens wide open at F2.8.
 I stacked the images using the “Startrails” program.
 Dew ultimately coated the expanse of exposure lens.